heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 The photo depicts a final effort that is far more detailed than the drawing.
 This was often the custom, The architect and the artist who won the contract would discuss and agree details as the project was being built.
 The two parties would agree the best effort that could be made given the time, budget and skills of the artist.

 ## Craftsmanship

+Is the building the result of what the builder found at the limber yard?
+Or Is it a remimber of Vitruius's dictun that architecture should be be "firm, commodious and delightful"?

 Given the undercuts on the petals, it appears that the panels were case using a lost wax process.
 Alternatively the panels might have been pulled from a mold and the undercuts hand carved after.
 In any case, the work we see has been made by a highly skilled and informed craftsman with much hand work.

 What firm or craftsmen supplied the terra cotta panels here and elsewhere is a topic to be investigated.

 ## Symbology

 We have all - one way or another - been informed by dictums of modern architecture such as "form follows function" and "less is more".
-We have lost much understanfing of the pre-modern eras of architecture where there was much decoration that was figurative or symbolic or both.
+We have lost much understanding of the pre-modern eras of architecture where there was much decoration that was figurative or symbolic or both.

 ### Three Roses

+Why three roses?

 * https://www.popsugar.com/love/Meaning-Roses-What-Number-Roses-Means-14080476